top of page

 Brides and Grooms do you have a favourite flower that you really would love in your Wedding bouquet or buttonhole?

-If you've answered yes then hope you enjoy this little blog to give you an idea of what will be in season around the time of your Wedding.
+If you've answered yes then I hope you enjoy this little blog to give you an idea of what will be in season around the time of your Wedding.
 Perhaps checking your favourite flower is in season before you book your Wedding date?
-This may sound a little drastic but if you're a flower lover and always dreamed of having a particular flower in your Wedding bouquet, then it's worth checking will it be in season?
-(I have recently flowered the most gorgeous Wedding that was centred all around stunning Coral Peony - but that will be another Blog post).
-Anemone, Dahlia and Peony have to be the most asked for Bridal flowers so please read below to see when they are in season.
+This may sound a little drastic but if you're a flower lover and always dreamed of having a particular flower on your Wedding day, then it's worth checking will it be in season?
+(I have recently flowered the most gorgeous Wedding that was centred all around the stunning Coral Peony - but that will be another Blog post).
+Anemone, Dahlia, Ranunculus and Peony have to be the most asked for Bridal flowers so please read below to see when they are likely to be in season.

 As December, January, February and March tend to be the busiest months for proposals when couples get engaged or start looking for a wedding florist so lets start with Winter Weddings.